 In a world where men often dominate top positions in almost all fields of work, it’s refreshing to see what gender diversity can do.
 King T’Challa certainly respects and values the women he is surrounded by and he doesn’t overshadow or silence their opinions despite the fact that he could do so because of his royal status.
 Whilst the film is clearly centered around Black Panther, it’s hard to not notice that Princess Shuri, Nakia and Okoye are characters in their own right who bring their varying personalities to the dynamic of the movie.
 All three command every scene they’re in and are a great example that it’s possible for women to have brains, brawn and beauty!

-All the new movies and upcoming film releases you need to watch in 2018
+All the movies you need to watch before the end of the year